AlePestana/the-insta/README.md

 - [ ] User can see profile information in Profile tab.
 - [ ] Profile tab contains a section with the users basic stats: # of posts, # of following people, # of followers.
 - [ ] Profile view includes the user's timeline (posts he has posted).
-- [ ] After creating a new post, user can see it in the timeline immediately without refetching the timeline from the network.
 - [ ] Add placeholder to caption text view.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):